Mary Guppy – Chairman of the Trustees

 Matilda’s family have been involved with the Guild for several generations beginning with her great great Grandmother, Mrs Spencer Chapman.
 Matilda has helped to run the ‘Various’ stall at Packing Week with her sister, Vicky Spendlove, who has been a President for many years.

 Matilda worked in book retail for fifteen years as Personal Assistant to James Heneage, Founder and Managing Director of the Ottakar’s bookshop group.
 In 2008 she joined the Royal Household as PA to the Directors of The Princes Rainforest Project and later, the Prince’s International Sustainability Unit.
-For the past nine years Matilda has been Personal Secretary to His Majesty The King.
+In 2014 Matilda was appointed Personal Secretary to His Majesty The King.
 She was awarded the MVO in the Queen’s Birthday Honours List 2022.

 QMCG is a nationwide charity run by volunteers, the Executive Committee of which is overseen by a Board of Trustees.
 We have one member of staff – a part-time, self-employed secretary.